Inpatient hospital care

 Your costs in Original Medicare

-• Each day after you use all of your lifetime reserve days: All costs.
+• After you use all of your lifetime reserve days, you pay all costs.

 Frequency of services